yaronzlotolov/WebApiNet5/README.md

-# Deploy .NET Core Web application with MSSQL to Azure Kubernetes Cluster (AKS) Using Terraform Step by Step
+# Example of Web API using free external host provides currency exchange rate (KEY does not require)
-The deployment requires .Net core 3.1, Entity Framework Core, Visual Studio Code, Terraform and Git.
+The deployment requires .Net5 SDK and Visual Studio Code.

-The example contains kubernetes components like deployments, pods, services, replicaset, secrets, persistent volume, ingress and prometheus.
-Instructions are located in Documents folder.